gentlespoon/USCIS-Case-Status-Checker/README.md

 It has been one year since I applied for my OPT.
 Now I am waiting for my STEM OPT Extension.
 I think it is time to give this tool a refresh.
 This time, the refreshed application is created using [Node.js](https://nodejs.org/en/), and integrated GUI with [Electron.js](https://electronjs.org/).

 Theoretically, the code should be able to run on all platforms.
-I am providing [Windows x64 binary](https://github.com/gentlespoon/USCIS-Case-BatchQuery/releases) only.
+I am providing [x64 binaries for Windows and Linux](https://github.com/gentlespoon/USCIS-Case-BatchQuery/releases).

+If you would like to run it on other platform, please take a look at [Electron Documentation](https://electronjs.org/docs/tutorial/application-distribution), they have detailed instructions on how to use their prebuilt binaries.
 There are some pre-built binaries for other platform available [here](https://github.com/electron/electron/releases).
-If you would like to run it on other platform, please take a look at [Electron Documentation](https://electronjs.org/docs/tutorial/application-distribution), they have detailed instructions on how to use their prebuilt binaries.

 Basically everything works just like before.
 Multi-threaded scraping.
 Just set up scrape controlling conditions and hit the Start button.
 The program will spawn several threads and start to check those USCIS Receipt Numbers.